IgniteUI/igniteui-docfx/en/components/select.md

 ---

 ## Select
 <p class="highlight">The [IgxSelectComponent]({environment:angularApiUrl}/classes/igxselectcomponent.html) allows a single selection from a list of items, placed in a dropdown.
 This Material-based form control offers quick items list navigation, including selection, based on a single or multiple characters match.
-Since the `igx-select` extends the`igx-drop-down`, you can handle all of the dropdown events.</p>
+Since the [IgxSelectComponent]({environment:angularApiUrl}/classes/igxselectcomponent.html) extends the [IgxDropDownComponent]({environment:angularApiUrl}/classes/igxdropdowncomponent.html), you can handle all of the dropdown events.</p>

 ### Demo
 <div class="sample-container loading" style="height: 300px;">